-Perf ormance outcomes Acceptable outcomes Complies Comments elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling.
-The existing buildings on proposed Lot 7 comply.
-The building envelope for proposed Lot 8 will allow for the siting of future buildings and structure outside the mapped flood hazard area. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ See comments for AO3.1. from mater level structu (includ dama and w AO4.1 Note- buildir flood -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) there an alternative outcome to 1-AO4.4 is also demonstrated. -In the event that a lawful ng or structure is destroyed by or other event the building may blaced in situ where there is no AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o).
-See comments for AO3.1. increa i. ii. ase in: AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space.
-See comments for AO3.1.
+Perf rformance outcomes Acceptable outcomes Complies Comments 1 elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. n/a Refer to comment in AO1. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Refer to comment in AO1. from materi level structu (includ damag and w AO4.1 Note- buildir flood o buildings. -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) here an alternative outcome to I-AO4.4 is also demonstrated. -In the event that a lawful ng or structure is destroyed by pr other event the building may AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a Refer to comment in AO1. be rep increa i. ii. olaced in situ where there is no ise in: gross floor area; or the number of dwellings or bedrooms on the premises.
+AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Refer to comment in AO1.